Ground Water Rule

 - chloramines residual of 0.5 mg/L

-- No PWS storage tank shall be located within 500 feet of any municipal or industrial sewage treatment plant or any land which is sprayed irrigated with treated sewage effluent or sludge disposal.
+- No public water system storage tank shall be located within 500 feet of any municipal or industrial sewage treatment plant or any land which is spray irrigated with treated sewage effluent or sludge disposal.

-- Upon well completion, or after a well has been reworked, the well shall be disinfected in accordance with current AWWA standards, except that the disinfection shall remain in the well for at least six hours.
+- Upon well completion, or after a well has been reworked, the well shall be disinfected in accordance with current American Water Works Association standards, except that the disinfection shall remain in the well for at least six hours.

 - Service connections that require booster pumps taking suction from the public water system must be equipped with automatic pressure cut-off devices ensuring pumping units are inoperative at less than 20 psi.

 - The following records shall be retained for at least five years: